Quantum cellular automata for quantum error correction and density classification

-\emph{Introduction.}--- Cellular automata (CAs) were first proposed for the study of simplified models of self-reproducing systems~\cite{NeumannCA, game}, but rapidly grew into a powerful paradigm for the description of complex systems constructed from identical components with simple and local interactions~\cite{wolfram_complex}.
+\emph{Introduction.}---Cellular automata (CAs) were proposed as simplified models of self-reproducing systems~\cite{NeumannCA, game}, but rapidly grew into powerful paradigms for the description of complex systems constructed from identical components with simple and local interactions~\cite{wolfram_complex}.
 Such emerging complexity renders CAs suitable candidates for computers~\cite{wolfram_comp}, with proven universality~\cite{Smith1, Smith2} and reversibility (i.e., any irreversible CA can be simulated by a reversible CA)~\cite{ToffoliCA, Morita}.
-Error correction (EC) with CAs has been studied as a density-classification problem, i.e., whether a CA can force all cells of the system to the state that the majority of the cells in any given initial configuration were in.
+Error correction (EC) with CAs has been studied as a density-classification problem, i.e., whether a CA can force all cells of the system to the state that the majority of cells in any given initial configuration were in.
 It has been shown that no CA with two states per cell can perfectly classify the density when the number of cells is sufficiently large~\cite{nodcp1, nodcp2}.
-Nonetheless, it has been proven that a certain combination of two CAs generates a perfect density classifier (DC) in the absence of noise~\cite{Fuks, Mendonca}, and certain CAs have shown extremely high success rates as DCs, even in the presence of noise~\cite{GKL, Toom, Park, Gacsproof1, Gacsproof2, Gray}.
+Nonetheless, a specific combination of CAs generates a perfect density classifier (DC) in the absence of noise~\cite{Fuks, Mendonca}, and certain CAs display formidable performances as DCs, even in the presence of noise~\cite{GKL, Toom, Park, Gacsproof1, Gacsproof2, Gray}.